scjx123/tp/docs/DeveloperGuide.md

 **4.2 Main Layer**<br>
 The `main` layer, it contains a single class known as `Domnus`.
 Its purpose can be split into 3 parts:

-At Start Up: It calls upon the `storage` component to load user's past data and it also loads the complete module list that is packaged inside the JAR file.
+At Start Up: It calls upon the `storage` component to load user's past data and it also loads the complete module list that is packaged inside the JAR file. <br>
-At Operating: It connects the relevant component of the program to ensure the program is operating as per the intended logic flow.
+At Operating: It connects the relevant component of the program to ensure the program is operating as per the intended logic flow. <br>
-At Shutdown: It exits the running loop of the program to shutdown the program successfully.
+At Shutdown: It exits the running loop of the program to shutdown the program successfully. <br>

 **4.3 UI Layer**<br>
 Main gets user input and displays messages through the use of UI component.